Skip to content

 num_labels = volume.max()

-if color_map == 'segmentation':
+if colormap == 'segmentation':

-color_map = qim3d.viz.colormaps.segmentation(num_labels)
+colormap = qim3d.viz.colormaps.segmentation(num_labels)

 # number of objects changes on new slice, objects might change